Difference Between FCFF vs FCFE

 Both FCFF vs FCFE are popular choices in the market; let us discuss some of the major differences:

-- FCFF is the amount left over for all the investors of the firm, both bondholders and stockholders while FCFE is the residual amount left over for common equity holders of the firm
+- In the firm, FCFF is the amount that remains for all investors, including bondholders and stockholders, while FCFE is the residual amount that remains for common equity holders.

-- FCFF excludes the impact of leverage since it does not take into consideration the financial obligations while arriving at the residual cash flow and hence is also referred to as unlevered cash flow.
-FCFE includes the impact of leverage by subtracting net financial obligations, hence it is referred to as levered cash flow
+- FCFF excludes the impact of leverage since it does not consider the financial obligations while arriving at the residual cash flow, known as unleveled cash flow.
+FCFE includes the impact of leverage by subtracting net financial obligations.
+Hence it is referred to as levered cash flow

-- FCFF is used in DCF valuation to calculate enterprise value or the total intrinsic value of the firm.
+- In DCF valuation, they use FCFF to calculate the enterprise value or the total intrinsic value of the firm.
 FCFE is used in DCF valuation to compute equity value or the intrinsic value of a firm available to common equity shareholders

-- While doing DCF valuation, FCFF is paired with a weighted average cost of capital to maintain consistency in incorporating all the capital suppliers for enterprise valuation.
-In contrast, FCFE is paired with the cost of equity to maintain consistency in incorporating the claim of only the common equity shareholders
+- When performing DCF valuation, they pair FCFF with a weighted average cost of capital to consistently incorporate all the capital suppliers for enterprise valuation.
+They consistently pair FCFE with the cost of equity to incorporate the claim of only the common equity shareholders.

 FCFF vs FCFE Comparison Table